Flying Boats, Amphibians, and Seaworthiness

 First, the Twin Otter has a fat wing, giving it a lift advantage.
 Second, the Twin Otter stall speed is 3 knots slower, allowing it to become airborne quicker and land slower.
 Finally, the Caravan is mounted on the floats with a noticeable upward angle of attack.
 This might be to compensate for the engine being canted down and to the right, but the result is that the Caravan is nose-high during the initial takeoff runs and landing.
 The Twin Otter develops its takeoff speed and lift while pulling straight ahead.
 The Caravan prop has to pull upward to get the speed and lift it needs for takeoff.

 The Albatross, one of the most elegant flying boats, was built to handle Beaufort Scale Force 4 with wave heights of 1.0 to 1.5 meters.
 The Mallard, a smaller but similar design to the Albatross, was designed to be an amphibious commercial transport aircraft and was the first aircraft certified in the FAA transport category.
 Based on my experience with the Grumman Goose and the PBY, I would venture to the possibility that either of these designs can handle much more than what they were certified for.
 Imagine what it could do with some modern tweaks.
-I believe the Mallard, the Albatross, and other modern designs like these, have the best chance of being revived and/or redesigned for success in the modern world.
+I believe the Mallard, the Albatross, and other contemporary designs like these have the best chance of being revived and/or redesigned for success in the modern world.

 Modern proprietary software that uses state-of-the-art techniques to analyze hull hydrodynamics, compute fluid dynamics, and analyze structural stress can provide data for OEMs to build faster, lighter, and more efficient seaplanes.
 Visualizing drag, turbulence, boundary conditions, and otherwise invisible forces using computational fluid dynamics appears to be the next step in perfecting the hydrodynamics of a hull or the aerodynamics of wings, but honestly, I am not sure how much this is used in the aviation world.
 If not, why not?